mjanez/ckan-docker/README.md

 ### Development mode
-Use this mode if you are making code changes to CKAN and either creating new extensions or making code changes to existing extensions.
-This mode also uses the `.env` file for config options.
+Select this mode when making modifications to CKAN code, either by developing new extensions or updating existing ones.
+This mode uses the `.env` configuration file to manage configuration options.
+For an example configuration, see [`samples/.env.dev.example`](/samples/.env.dev.example).

 To develop local extensions use the `docker compose.dev.yml` file: